It’s hard to deny; YouTube presents a major advantage to any brand that’s serious about growth.

 Not all of your videos could be ranking in Google, in spite of attracting many YouTube views already.

-The most common reason I see for this is not using a video keyword in the video.
+The most common reason for this is not using a video keyword for the video.
 Because you see, unless these are phrases relating to intent for finding video content, Google won’t include your videos in SERPs.

 So, the first step in optimizing those YouTube videos to rank better is to ensure that they target video keywords.